Maple

 School gates open at 8:40 and the day finishes at 3:10.
 Our main classroom door for the start and end of the school day is Maple Class, located by the gate near EYFS.

-Spring 1 Current Learning
+Autumn 1 Current Learning

-Maths: In the Spring time, we will be focusing on Place Value to 20, Addition and Subtraction, Length and Height, and Mass and Volume.
+Maths: In Autumn 1, we will be focusing on 'Place Value (within 10)'.
 Through this, we will be developing subitising strategies and moving between concrete, pictorial and abstract methods.
+Year 1 will be sorting, counting and representing objects; counting on and backwards; and using the language 'compare', 'less than' and 'greater than'.
 Alongside our core Maths learning, we will be using Number Sense to consolidate pupils' fluency.

 Geography: As a class, we are tracking the weather daily which will lead to us making observations of weather patterns across the year.
+We will be doing weather walks to observe the changing of the season and observing the different types of trees and plants.
+Additionally, we will learning about 'birds-eye view' and we will create a map of the classroom.

 Recommended Websites: